 Dentures are used as a common solution to replace one or more teeth missing teeth.
 Aside from being more affordable than dental implants, it has many benefits such as the patient not undergoing any invasive dental procedure.
 This type of dental prosthesis can be removed and it looks and functions similarly to your natural tooth.
-Allow us to answer any questions you have about this treatment and whether a partial or full set of false teeth is the best treatment for you.
+Allow us to answer any questions you have about this treatment and whether a partial or complete set of false teeth is the best treatment for you.

 According to the Mayo Clinic: “Removable partial or full dentures require proper care to keep them clean, free from stains and looking their best”.